 Dedicated devices for personal entertainment have existed for several centuries, but until the advent of the modern computer these were made to suit a particular game, such as the electromechanical pinball machine, or the one-armed bandit, or the alleged "Mechanical Turk" chess machine.
 It was the ability of the electronic computer to store not only digital data, but also the programs that could manipulate and produce these data, that provided the framework and flexibility necessary for both the development and the running of more elaborate and diverse games on a single machine.
 The evolution of computer games accompanies that of the electronic computer itself.

 In a time when computers for the home did not yet exist, the first computer games were written for mainframe architectures and so-called minicomputers; costly and physically large machines that were invented and used in universities and large high-tech companies.
 These first games were sometimes intended as demonstrations of new technologies, but in other cases as a personal diversion of programmers.
 Famous pioneering efforts were Space War! on the Digital PDP-1 (1962), Maze War on the IMLAC PDS-1 (1974), the Colossal Cave Adventure — or ADVENT — on the Digital PDP-10 (1976), and The Oregon Trail on the Hewlett-Packard HP 2100 (1971).
-The time sharing mechanism that many of these machines utilized gave rise to the first multiplayer games, while the sober text representation of some efforts accommodated easy porting to other systems.
+The time sharing mechanism that many of these machines utilized gave rise to the first multiplayer games, while the sober text representation of some efforts accommodated porting to other systems.

 1.3 Enter the mercantile age

-1977 also saw the introduction of a famous trio of "home" computers1: the Commodore PET 2001, the Radio Shack TRS-80, and the Apple II.
+1977 also saw the introduction of a famous trio of "home" computers1: the Commodore PET 2001, the Radio Shack TRS-80 Model I, and the Apple II.
 These machines and their successors were intended for home use as well, but had a much broader range of applications and could be regarded as domestic versions of professional machines.
 They had a keyboard, could be programmed by the user (notably through the built-in high level language BASIC), and programs and data could be read from and stored on floppy disk and cassettes.
-Enthusiasts working on their own soon made games for their machine — original or derivatives of existing arcade titles — starting a cottage industry that quickly grew into an international business that is dominated by big software companies, adding production value and cultural weight.
+Enthusiastic individuals working on their own soon made games for their machine — original or derivatives of existing arcade titles — starting a cottage industry that quickly grew into an international business that is dominated by big software companies, adding production value and cultural weight.
 As the 1980's progressed, various 8-bit platforms came and went, eventually being supplanted by machines based on 16-bits and 32-bits processor technology such as the Amiga, the Atari ST, and the IBM PC and compatibles.
-Although the IBM PC was not designed to be a gaming machine, its open architecture allowed the addition of graphics and sound boards with which it achieved dominance in this field in the early 1990s.
+Although the IBM PC was originally not designed to be a gaming machine, its open architecture allowed the addition of graphics and sound boards with which it achieved dominance in this field in the early 1990s.